atsign-company/dump_cards/README.md

 ### dump_project_cards.py

-Dump the issue number and title from the cards in a given column:
+Dump the issue number, title and story points from the cards in a given
+column:
 `./dump_project_cards.py 11235813 my-organisation`

 Example file content: